dmlc/xgboost/doc/contrib/ci.rst

 ==============================================
 Building and Running Docker containers locally
 ==============================================
-For convenience, we produce the wrapper script ``tests/ci_build/ci_build.sh``.
+For your convenience, we provide the wrapper script ``tests/ci_build/ci_build.sh``.
 You can use it as follows:

 .. code-block:: bash